 - The Food Technology Report (Attachment 4) concludes that the use of cyclamate in foods is technologically justified.
-Reducing permissions for cyclamate in water-based flavoured drinks to 300 mg/kg would still enable manufacturers to produce commercial products, however, reformulations are likely to be required to achieve appropriate sweetness and shelf-life properties.
-Manufacturers will have the usual 12 month stock-in-trade provisions under subclause 1(2) of Standard 1.1.1 in the Code, in which to reformulate their products if the Code is amended to reduce cyclamate permissions in water-based flavoured drinks. - The regulatory impact statement concludes that the benefits of the proposed regulatory approach outweigh the costs.
+Reducing permissions for cyclamate in water-based flavoured drinks to 350 mg/kg would still enable manufacturers to produce commercial products, however, reformulations are likely to be required to achieve appropriate sweetness and shelf-life properties.
+Manufacturers will have the usual 12-month stock-in-trade provisions under subclause 1(2) of Standard 1.1.1 in the Code.
+In addition, FSANZ is recommending that a 12-month implementation period apply from the date of gazettal of the amendments with respect to the reduced cyclamate permissions for water-based flavoured drinks, to allow reformulation of products. - The regulatory impact statement concludes that the benefits of the proposed regulatory approach outweigh the costs.